 The survey sought to establish how institutions are developing staff and students to perform efficiently and effectively in the digital environment.
 It complements the Technology Enhanced Learning (TEL) survey that the UCISA Academic Support Group carries out but looks at broader digital capabilities rather than TEL software and approaches.

-The Group presented the initial findings from the survey in a webinar held on 3 December 2014.
-The full report was published on 1 June to coincide with the Spotlight on Digital Capabilities event held at MediaCityUK, Salford.
-The report will be supplemented by a number of case studies on institutional approaches to digital capabilities.
-These are expected to be published in autumn 2015.
+The Group presented the initial findings from the survey in a webinar held on 3 December 2014 with the full report published on 1 June 2015 to coincide with the Spotlight on Digital Capabilities event held at MediaCityUK, Salford.
+The conclusions from the report were publicised at conferences throughout 2015 and were supplemented by a number of case studies.